 The Internal Audit Plan is developed utilising a risk based approach and is refreshed on a quarterly basis.
-The Audit Committee approves the plan, the associated budget and any changes.
+The Audit Committee approves the plan.

 All audit activities are conducted in accordance with local and international auditing standards, and the results of the activities are reported to the Audit Committee, Risk Committee and management.
-These results influence the performance assessment of business heads.
+These results influence the performance assessment of business heads

-Furthermore, Internal Audit monitors the remediation of audit issues and highlights the current status of any outstanding audits.
+Furthermore, Internal Audit monitors the remediation of audit issues and reports the current status of any outstanding audits.